Pizza2d1/pizza-paper-YAML/README.md

 # pizza-paper-YAML
-A complete copy of pizza-paper but uses yaml instead of text editing
+A complete copy of pizza-paper ver 1.2.6 but uses yaml instead of text editing